 Custer County’s large-scale ranching events draw crowds from all over Colorado.
 But if you’re looking for something more intimate, we also offer smaller experiences that provide a unique taste of ranching life.

-The Arkansas Valley Flywheelers hosts a tractor pull each June at Silver Cliff’s community park.
+Also, the Arkansas Valley Flywheelers hosts a tractor pull each June at Silver Cliff’s community park.
 Though members restore everything from animal-powered rigs to military equipment, you’ll see the power and might of the antique machine on display at this event.
-Check out our events calendar or contact us for information on this year’s Antique Tractor Pull.
+Check out our events listing or contact us for information on this year’s Antique Tractor Pull.